Kau5h1K/Kau5h1K.github.io/_posts/2019-03-18-google-ads-keywords.md

 <li>We can't possibly think of all the ways in which people search, and so, we are probably missing out on some high-quality keywords.</li>
 </ol>
 <p>So it's good to use another match called <em>phrase match</em> as a discovery mechanism to allow our ads to be triggered by keywords that include our exact match keywords, together with anything before (or after) them.</p>
-<p>Later on, when we launch the campaign, we can explore with modified broad match, broad match, and negative match types, for better visibility and control of our campaigns.</p>
+<p>Later on, when I launch the campaign, we can explore with modified broad match, broad match, and negative match types, for better visibility and control of our campaigns.</p>

 ```python